-The Small Business Compliance Advisory Panel (SBCAP) resulted from amendments to the Nebraska Environmental Protection Act of 1992.
+The Small Business Compliance Advisory Panel resulted from the Clean Air Act Amendments of 1990 and amendments to the Nebraska Environmental Protection Act of 1992.
 The Panel is comprised of seven members: two representatives from the general public selected by the Governor, four representatives from small businesses selected by the Legislature, and one representative selected by the Director.
-The panel evaluates the effectiveness of the SBPA program, providing feedback on outreach and education methods and identifying program obstacles.
-The SBCAP provides a report to the Governor annually, on January 1, regarding the SBPA program.
-One panel vacancy from 2011 was filled, but additional vacancies have opened on the panel in 2012, and nominees for panel member replacements are being sought.
+The panel evaluates the effectiveness of the Program, providing feedback on outreach and education methods and identifying program obstacles.
+The Panel members met with NDEQ staff to give their feedback in October 2013, and will provide their annual report to the Governor on January 1 regarding the SBPA Program.
+The panel has maintained its full sevenmember capacity.